 About Amy Walter

-After apprenticing with some of the best political analysts in the country, Amy Walter has made a name for herself as one of the best political journalists covering Washington today.
+The former Political Director of ABC News, Amy Walter has made a name for herself as one of the best political journalists covering Washington today.
 She is the National Editor of The Cook Political Report where she provides analysis of the issues, trends and events that shape the political environment.
 Her weekly column appears at CookPolitical.com.

 Walter has built a reputation as an accurate, objective and insightful political analyst with unparalleled access to campaign insiders and decision-makers.
-She joins The Cook Political Report after a successful stint as Political Director of ABC News.
-Before ABC News, Walter served as Editor-in-Chief of National Journal’s The Hotline where she served as the political publication's primary voice.
+Previous to her time at ABC News, Walter served as Editor-in-Chief of National Journal’s The Hotline where she served as the political publication's primary voice.
 She provided regular analysis of the national political environment in her weekly NationalJournal.com column, On the Trail.

 A Multimedia Multitasker.
 Named one of the top-50 journalists by Washingtonian magazine in 2009, Walter was dubbed one of the most powerful people in politics in George magazine for her insights into the mechanics that make the political machine run.
-A regular panelist on PBS's Washington Week with Gwen Ifill, Ms. Walter has provided political analysis on almost every major political television program, including co-host of ABC News' livestreaming coverage of the 2012 Democratic and Republican conventions and the 2012 Presidential Election, and as a guest on Face the Nation (CBS), Meet the Press (NBC), This Week (ABC), Washington Journal (C-SPAN), Real Time with Bill Maher (HBO), Newshour (PBS), the Daily Rundown (MSNBC), Andrea Mitchell Reports (MSNBC), and radio programs like The Diane Rehm Show and NPR's All Things Considered.
+A regular panelist on PBS's Washington Week with Gwen Ifill, for which she has also served as a guest host in Ms. Ifil's absence, Ms. Walter has provided political analysis on almost every major political television program, including co-host of ABC News' livestreaming coverage of the 2012 Democratic and Republican conventions and the 2012 Presidential Election, and as a guest on Face the Nation (CBS), Meet the Press (NBC), This Week (ABC), Washington Journal (C-SPAN), Real Time with Bill Maher (HBO), Newshour (PBS), the Daily Rundown (MSNBC), Andrea Mitchell Reports (MSNBC), and radio programs like The Diane Rehm Show and NPR's All Things Considered.
 She was a member of CNN's Emmy Award-winning election night team in 2006.

 A Voice of Reason.
 In her first tour at the Cook Political Report from 1997-2007, she earned well-deserved accolades for successfully handicapping U.S. House races, and was frequently quoted as a congressional election expert in newspapers such as the Wall Street Journal, Washington Post, and the New York Times.
 During her tenure, she also contributed to National Journal magazine and Congress Daily.
 She also provided election night analysis for Voter News Service in 1998 and 2000.